-In October 2016, Ryan moved to Burlington, Vermont, and continues to work on his music and promote the new record while diving into a new music scene.
-He has already had performances at Radio Bean and radio play on The Point in his new home, but still makes trips back to Boston to perform.
+In October 2016, Ryan moved to Burlington, Vermont, and continues to perform in Vermont and Massachusetts.
+He has had performances at Radio Bean, Light Club Lamp Shop, Nectars and the Champlain Valley Fair, and radio play on The Point in his new home, but still makes trips back to Boston to perform.
 In October 2017, he placed first in the Semifinal Round of the Advance Music Singer-Songwriter Contest at Nectar's, advancing to Final Round at Higher Ground in November.

 In 2018, Ryan was nominated for “Best in State - Vermont” at the New England Music Awards.
 Ryan continues to write and hopes to get back into the recording studio in the near future.